 Heart Horsemanship is an integration of my lifetime of study, art, and life.

-"I've known Jamie for over 20 years.
-She is extremely knowledgeable about horse management, and is an excellent instructor, rider and trainer with Classical principles.
+I've known Jamie for over 20 years.
+She is extremely knowledgeable about horse management, and is an excellent instructor, rider, and trainer.
 She also has an in-depth awareness of alignment from the hooves up.
 I can't recommend her highly enough, and anyone who works with her is very lucky indeed!
-There aren't very many horse folks with her wisdom, knowledge, education, and ability around these days"
+There aren't very many horse folks with her wisdom, knowledge, education, and ability around these days.